 CISSP domain two training

-As you study CISSP domain two, consider the official courseware developed by (ISC)², and the study material or courses by reputable training providers able to deliver the most relevant, up-to-date course content that’s mapped to the exam.
+As you study CISSP domain two, consider the official courseware developed by (ISC)² as well as the study materials and courses from reputable training providers like Infosec, which offers an Exam Pass Guarantee with their live CISSP boot camps.
+Both are able to deliver the most relevant, up-to-date course content that’s mapped to the exam.

 Understanding domain two to earn your CISSP